 Since alcohol is actually good for testosterone and estrogen levels in women, does alcohol still reduce mTOR signaling for muscle growth?

 Nope.
 As you can see in the infographic below, several shots of vodka directly post-workout majorly decreased mTOR activation in men but not in women.

-It’s possible that muscle protein synthesis (MPS) is still hampered by alcohol in women due to negative effects downstream of mTOR, such as protein translation efficiency.
+However, it’s possible that muscle protein synthesis (MPS) is still hampered by alcohol in women due to negative effects downstream of mTOR, such as protein translation efficiency.
 Female rats suffer a decrease in MPS after acute alcohol consumption similar to male rats.
 However, chronic alcohol consumption only decreased muscle protein content and synthesis in male rats, not female rats.

-Women, by virtue of not having testicles, seem to be somewhat exempt from alcohol’s gain-robbing effects.
+Women, by virtue of not having testicles, seem to be mostly exempt from alcohol’s gain-robbing effects.
 Their testosterone and estrogen levels actually increase, there seems to be no reduction in anabolic signaling and muscular recovery seems to be unaffected even after hefty post-workout drinking.
-There may still be an acute decrease in muscle protein synthesis after binge drinking though due to a negative effect of alcohol on protein translation, but moderate long-term usage seems to be gain-friendly.
+There might still be an acute decrease in muscle protein synthesis after binge drinking though due to a negative effect of alcohol on protein translation, but moderate long-term usage seems to be gain-friendly.

 For how alcohol affects fat loss and how to minimize the damage of a night out, read our scientific guide to binge drinking.

 Then get our free mini-course on muscle building, fat loss and strength.